uqwhua/FreqDP/README.md

 ## Frequency-based Randomization for Guaranteeing Differential Privacy in Spatial Trajectories
 #### Authors: Fengmei Jin, Wen Hua, Boyu Ruan, and Xiaofang Zhou

+#### Main contributions in this work:
-A novel frequency-based differential privacy model for trajectory anonymization
+- A novel frequency-based differential privacy model for trajectory anonymization
   - The global and local mechanisms can be performed individually or composed with different ordering, which can be specified in the parameter file (detailed later).
-An efficient hierarchical grid index is provided along with the bottom-up-down search strategy to support large-scale data.
+- An efficient hierarchical grid index is provided along with the bottom-up-down search strategy to support large-scale data.

-### Project structure
+### Project Structure

     CMakeLists.txt                                -- the version of cmake might be revised accordingly (currently is 3.15) cmake-build/                                  -- If needed, clean some files, then re-compile and re-build in your device